CyberFaraday/dockerSfSql/README.md

   4. Duplicate the .env-sample file and rename it to .env :
   `cd dockerSfSql` or cd into your custom project directory `cp .env-sample .env`
-  Edit this file by providing your informations
+  Edit this file by providing your informations...

   5. Mount Docker containers :
   `docker compose up -d --build`